New Technologies, Automation And The Future

 - Digital communication has resulted in an acceleration of technological discoveries.

 So what is coming?
-Since 2002, the McKinsey Global Institute (NYSE:MGI) has been tracking changes resulting from the information revolution.
+Since 2002, the McKinsey Global Institute (MGI) has been tracking changes resulting from the information revolution.
 This is needed because many politicians have little idea of what is happening.
 For example, Trump says he will bring back jobs by taxing imports.
 This will hardly solve the problem.
 A recent MGI study concluded:

 "Trade and outsourcing explain only about 20 percent of the 5.8 million manufacturing jobs lost during the 2000-10 period; more than two-thirds of job losses can be attributed to continued productivity growth, which has been outpacing demand growth for the past decade."

 In its most recent study, MGI attempted to determine the labor force implications of technological developments.
-In what follows, I summarize their methodology and conclusions along with my own commentary.
+In what follows, I summarize its methodology and conclusions along with my own commentary.

 Methodology